oxcompsoc/learntocode/session4/Notes.md

   <!-- No nested while and for loop exercises, maybe add some after we have introduced lists.  -->
 <!-- #### Expert: -->

+This exercise is quite similar to Exercise 4.

 ### Worked Exercise 2.
 Adding 1
 The problem: Given a number represented by its digits,